 I find this whole notion of “men’s” and “women’s” gin to be bollocks.
 Nothing short of ridiculous.
 The notion that taste has something to do with gender is preposterous.
-Men who like cocktails think nothing of a pink colored drink, just as woman who likes whisky thinks nothing of Islay Peat Monster*.
+Men who like cocktails think nothing of a pink colored drink, just as woman who likes whisky thinks nothing of a solid Islay Scotch or for that matter— Berkeley Square Gin.

-So what does this have to do with Berkeley Square gin?
-G & J Greenall expanded their gin offerings in the last couple of years.
+G & J Greenall expanded their gin offerings in the early 2010’s.
 Berkeley Square is the yin to (the quite excellent) Bloom Gin’s Yang.
 In other words, Bloom Gin is marketed towards women and this gin is designed to be appeal to men.
 Olivier over at the Gin Blog likened the packaging to a giant “aftershave bottle.” and I admit- I think his assessment is right on.

-The nose is actually quite striking, very inviting.
+The nose of Berkeley Square Gin is actually** quite striking, very inviting.
 Bright lemon, some juniper and a touch of floral sweetness, violets and lavender.
 Smells contemporary with a couple of classic botanicals making their appearance.
 Fortunately for Berkeley Square Gin, the aftershave parallel runs no further than the bottle.
-But I’m not sure I would call the nose masculine; however, as I said, that’s all bollocks anyway.

 The taste is quite nice and brings it back a few steps towards classic.
 Juniper and robust earthiness up front, quiet and never sharp.
-There’s a bit of heat in the middle notes, but fades gently.
+There’s a bit of heat in Berkeley Square Gin’s middle notes, but fades gently.
 A touch of herbal citrus on the close, crisp and refreshing.
 And this is just neat.
 I’m quite impressed.

 *should that be in caps?
 Seems like a proper name to me.